auzhangLABS/c4_deployment-6-main/README.md

 We created a multibranch pipeline to execute the Jenkinsfile.
 Once it's successful, we have to double-check our infrastructure and our banking application on each instance.

 #### Create a Security Group for the Application Load Balancer
-Create a new Security Group that allows new inbound rules of HTTP of all Sources.
+Create a new security group that allows new inbound rules for HTTP from all sources.
 Repeat for the other region.

 #### Create a Load Balancer
 1. Access AWS load balancing:
-   - Navigate over the Target Groups under Load Balancing within EC2 instance menu.
+   - Navigate over the Target Groups under Load Balancing within the EC2 instance menu.
 2. Create Target Group:
    - Enter a `target group name` in the Target group name
    - Change the port to 8000